 SSC limit for VPAs can however also be checked during verification.
 The SSC-VPA will not credit more than the SSC Limit of 180GWh/a thermal savings.
 Adherence to this limit is demonstrated in ER calculations for each VPA, provided to VVB.
 18 Target Group domestic households in 1.
 MEC Tracker booking record demonstrates product information including residential address and end user contact information, proving target group is domestic households, located in peri-urban homes surrounding Ulaanbaatar.
 2. Operations Manual of XacBank, VPA implementer, demonstrates distribution mechanism of direct sales through XacBank operated product centers.
-19 Sampling requirements Sampling approaches are set out in each VPA and will follow the Reduced Emissions from cooking and heating- TPDDTEC version 4.0.
-Documentation provided to VVB: 1.
+19 Sampling requirements set out in each VPA and will Documentation provided to VVB: 1.
 VPA-DD section B.7.2 includes sampling plan for VPA, which follows TPDDTEC version 4.0 2.
 VPA shall follow sampling requirements laid out in PoA-DD.
 20 SDG impact assessment implementing its VPAs, The SDG monitoring plan and related details are provided in section B.6 of the VPA-DD.

 SDG 8: Decent Work and Economic Growth 21 Safeguarding principles assessment principles assessment shall Safeguarding principles assessment and related details are provided in section D.1 of this VPA-DD.
 22 Stakeholder inclusivity Local stakeholder consultation for VPA to be conducted prior to the VPA start date.
 As per the para 4.12.8 the VPA would be retroactive or Regular depending on whether the LSC is conducted before or after the start date of the project activity.
-This information should be mentioned at the time of inclusion of a VPA-DD after the start date of the VPA.
-Details related to local stakeholder consultation have been provided in Section E of the VPA-DD 23 Applicability of Requirements and Guidelines: Usage rate Monitoring, version 2.0 The VPA should meet all the applicability conditions of the applied methodology, Usage rate Monitoring, version 2.0 and each condition should be described and justified in the VPA-DD The VPA is meeting all the applicability conditions of the usage rate monitoring, version 2.0.
-Details have been mentioned in Section B.2 of this document 24 Applicability of applied methodology The VPA should meet all the applicability conditions of the applied methodology, TPDDTEC ver 4.0 and each condition should be described and justified in the VPA-DD The VPA-DD is meeting all applicability conditions of the methodology, TPDDTEC ver 4.0.
+This information should be mentioned at the time of inclusion of a VPA-DD stakeholder consultation have been provided in Section E of the 23 Applicability of Requirements and Guidelines: Usage rate Monitoring, version 2.0 The VPA should meet all the applicability conditions of the applied methodology, Usage rate Monitoring, version 2.0 and each condition should be described and justified in the VPA-DD The VPA is meeting all the applicability conditions of the usage rate monitoring, version 2.0.
+Details have been mentioned in Section B.2 of this document.
+24 Applicability of applied methodology The VPA should meet all the applicability conditions of the applied methodology, TPDDTEC ver 4.0 and each condition should be described and justified in the VPA-DD The VPA-DD is meeting all applicability conditions of the methodology, TPDDTEC ver 4.0.
 This has been detailed in section B.2 of the VPA-DD